GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 tags: ["Data Structures"]
 categories: []
 draft: false
-description: "An whirlwind tour of optimizations and designs used in large-scale information systems.
-Explores various inverted index compression codes, with more details given on the optimizations and advantages of using Elias-Fano and Partitioned Elias-Fano compression codes.
-Touches on the optimizations and use-cases for BitFunnel, an unusual probabilistic data structure used by the Bing search engine as an alternative to inverted indexes.
+description: "A tour of data structures used in large-scale information systems, the inverted index data structure that allows constant time querying, inverted index compression codes (focusing on Elias-Fano and Partitioned Elias-Fano), and BitFunnel, an unusual probabilistic data structure used by the Bing search engine as an alternative to inverted indexes.
 Final project for SP2021 Data Structures and Algorithms at Olin College."
 ---

-**Highest Level Overview**

-Inverted indexes are widely used by most large data retrieval systems because it supports keyword search in constant time.
-Compression codes can be applied to inverted indexes to reduce memory storage.
-Using Elias-Fano and Partitioned Elias-Fano gives several advantages with low time trade-off.
-An alternative data-structure, BitFunnel, has a compact representation and provides fast querying performance while avoiding costly global document ingestion operations.

-**5-minute video**:
+**5-minute video overview**:
 {{< youtube id=UN6_yzZyczE title="Understanding Large Data Retrieval Systems: Data Structures and Optimizations" >}}

 - [1 INTRODUCTION](#1-introduction)